The Litigators: Publication

-Leading book retailers such as Amazon.com, Barnes & Noble, and Walmart released the book in hardcover format in the United States as a Doubleday publication on October 25, 2011.
+Doubleday published The Litigators in hardcover format in the United States on October 25, 2011.
 In the United Kingdom, the book was published with different cover art by Hodder & Stoughton on the same date.
 Random House published the paperback version on June 26, 2012.

-The book is also available as an audiobook, narrated by Dennis Boutsikaris, and in ebook format.
+The Litigators is also available as an audiobook, narrated by Dennis Boutsikaris, and in ebook format.
 Other formats available on October 25, included large-print, compact disc and abridged compact disc.
 A limited edition will be available on November 22, 2011.
 An excerpt from the book was included in some editions including the iTunes Store edition of The Confession, which was his prior adult novel.

 Critical review

 The Litigators is said to be "an amusing and appalling look into the machinations of a nationwide class-action suit," according to Tobin Harshaw of Bloomberg L.P.
 The Wall Street Journals Christopher John Farley noted that the book is lighter than Grisham's other works.
 Publishers Weekly called it a "bitingly farcical look at lawyers at the bottom of the food chain".
 CNN described the book as an original perspective of "the best and worst the American system of justice has to offer".
 Louis Bayard of The Washington Post, who described himself as someone who abandoned Grisham after his first three novels, noted that this book might be a good starting point for those who have tired of Grisham.
 Andrea Simakis of The Plain Dealer describes the book as a "heartier meal" than Grisham's usual "potato-chip fiction".
 Publishers Weekly also notes that the fairy tale ending is not really in keeping with the introduction's dark humor.
 Rick Arthur of The United Arab Emirates publication The National describes the book unfavorably as a cross between prior Grisham works The Street Lawyer and The King of Torts and similarly describes the protagonist unfavorably to those of The Firm and The Rainmaker.

 The book has been derided for its lack of suspense.
 Carol Memmott of USA Today says that Grisham's latest attempt to capture the spirit of the legal David and Goliath story is missing "the ratcheting-up of suspense" that he has employed successfully in recent adult and youth novels.
 Harshaw claims that the book is lacking in the suspense that made The Firm so successful.
 Arthur finds elements of the plot implausible and the story unsuspenseful as well as unsatisfying.
 Although the book is somewhat predictable, Bayard notes that "Grisham swerves clear of the usual melodramatic devices.
 Corporations aren’t intrinsically venal; plaintiffs aren’t lambent with goodness.
 And best of all, no one is murdered for stumbling Too Close to the Truth."